cozy/cozy.github.io/src/tutorials/data/advanced.md

 CouchDB keeps for each document a list of its revision (or more exactly a tree with replication and conflicts).
 It's possible to ask to the [cozy-stack](https://docs.cozy.io/en/cozy-stack/) the list of the old revisions of a document with `[GET /db/{docid}?revs_info=true](http://docs.couchdb.org/en/stable/api/document/common.html#get--db-docid)`.
 It works only if the document has not been deleted.
 For a deleted document, [a trick](https://stackoverflow.com/questions/10854883/retrieve-just-deleted-document/10857330#10857330) is to query the changes feed to know the last revision of the document, and to recreate the document from this revision.

 With an old revision, it's possible to get the content of the document at this revision with `GET /db/{docid}?rev={rev}` if the database was not compacted.
-On CouchDB 2.x, compacts happen automatically on all databases from times to times.
+On CouchDB 2.x, compaction happen automatically on all databases from times to times.

 A `purge` operation consists to remove the tombstone for the deleted documents.
 It is a manual operation, triggered by a `[POST /db/_purge](http://docs.couchdb.org/en/stable/api/database/misc.html)`.